by Hazarry bin Haji Ali Ahmad

 Celestial objects taken from the Observatory

-These are some of the images taken using the scopes from the observatory:
+These are some of the photographs taken using the scopes from the observatory:

 Follow my personal IG @zrryahmad for latest astroimaging and observatory updates.
 Clear sky!